six-group/six-webcomponents/new-docs/guide/readme.md

 npm start
 ```

-The last command will open a browser window at http://localhost:3333/ providing a preview of all
+The last command will open a browser window at http://localhost:3333/ with a preview of all
 components.

 ### Preview Angular Demo